 Upon the Principal notification, the Contractor shall suspend rendering of services specified in accordance with the notice and use its best efforts to minimize the impact of the suspension with the assistance of the Principal.
 However, the Contractor shall continue to carry out all unsuspended rendering of services.

-If the above suspension is caused by reasons for which the Contractor is responsible, then the Contractor shall correct its imperfection or mistake in performing its obligations under the Contract or eliminate deviation from the quality standards specified in the Contract which caused the suspensionand resume the rendering of services as soon as possible without any extra costs to the Principal and/or extension of the Project Scheduleas well as the Contractor's responsibility for Contract Warranties.
-The Contractor undertakes to eliminate the reasons for suspension at its expenses orshall payreimburse to the Principal alladditionalcosts actually incurred by the Principal resulting from the said suspension, but under no circumstances the total sum of these additionalcosts shall exceed 10%100% of the cost of the suspendedservicesfor the period of suspension.
+If the above suspension is caused by reasons for which the Contractor is responsible, then the Contractor shall correct its imperfection or mistake in performing its obligations under the Contract or eliminate deviation from the quality standards specified in the Contract and resume the rendering of services as soon as possible without any extra costs to the Principal and/or extension of the Project Schedule.
+The Contractor undertakes to eliminate the reasons for suspension at its expenses orreimburse to the Principal allcosts actually incurred by the Principal resulting from the said suspension, but under no circumstances the total sum of these costs shall exceed 10%100% of the cost of the servicesfor the period of suspension.

-If the above suspension is caused by the reason for which the Principal is responsible, then the Principal shall payreimburse to theContractor 100% of all the expenses actually incurred by the Contractor directly as the result of the mentioned suspension. the additional cost actually incurred by the Contractor resulting from the said suspension, but under no circumstances the total sum of these additional costs shall exceed 10% of the cost of the suspended services.
+If the above suspension is caused by the reason for which the Principal is responsible, then the Principal reimburse to theContractor 100% of all the expenses actually incurred by the Contractor directly as the result of the mentioned suspension. the additional cost actually incurred by the Contractor resulting from the said suspension, but under no circumstances the total sum of these additional costs shall exceed 10% of the cost of the suspended services.

 The Contractor undertakes to resume rendering of services immediately after the cause of the suspension is eliminated and after receiving the written notice by facsimile or e-mail from the Principal concerning the end of suspension.
 The original copy of the notice shall be sent to the Contractor by registered mail thereafter.